 How much does it cost?

-There is no fee to register or compete in these events.
-We ask that TAME Clubs provide their own transportation to Divisional STEM Competitions, but TAME provides funding for transportation to the State STEM Competition.
+There is no fee to register or compete in the Divisional or State STEM Competition.

 What happens at the State Competition?

-In a typical year when events are offered in person, 300 high-achieving students qualify to compete in the State STEM Competition.
-Just like the Divisional competitions, State participants take a timed math test and a timed science test covering the topics taught in math and science classes offered at their school.
+In a typical year when events are offered in person, 300 high-achieving students are invited to compete in the State STEM Competition.
+State participants take a timed math test OR a timed science test covering the topics taught in math and science classes offered at their school.
 A favorite of many students is the State Engineering Design Challenge, in which we bring together students from diverse backgrounds to engineer a solution to a real-world problem in a timed competitive setting.
 See past State Design Challenges here.